stfc/PSyclone/doc/dynamo0p3.rst

        field array name is currently specified as being ``"field_"<argument_position>"_"<field_function_space>``.
 A field
-       array is a real array of type ``r_def`` and dimensioned as the unique degrees of freedom for the space that the field operates on.
+       array is a real array of type ``r_def`` and dimensioned as the unique degrees of freedom for the space that the field is on.
        This value is passed in separately.
 Again, the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).